What is My SOS Family Alexa Skill for Amazon Alexa: Echo, Echo Show and Echo Dot?

 - Reach your responders where they are expected to be by duplicating each emergency contact and setting their contact times, for example

-Trevor is your son, his mobile is left on the default settings to receive the SMS Alert and phone call 24/7, but he has an office work number, you can duplicate Trevor and add his work number to only receive a alert call between 9am and 5pm.
+Trevor is your son, his mobile is left on the default settings to receive the SMS Alert and phone call 24/7, but he has an office work number, you can duplicate Trevor and add his work number to only receive an alert call between 9 am and 5 pm.

 - Get through to responders who have switchboards requiring extension numbers.

-If any of your emergency contacts has added a work-phone that requires them to be contacted via a switchboard with and an extension number has to be entered, we have that covered too.
+If any of your emergency contacts have added a work-phone that requires them to be contacted via a switchboard with and an extension number has to be entered, we have that covered too.

 - Check-in and give peace of mind to some of your closet responders that you are OK.